Santeenee/async-javascript/NOTES.md

 ### [Response.ok](https://developer.mozilla.org/en-US/docs/Web/API/Response/ok)

-"The ok read-only property of the Response interface contains a Boolean stating whether the response was successful (status in the range 200-299) or not."
+> The ok read-only property of the Response interface contains a Boolean stating whether the response was successful (status in the range 200-299) or not.

 ### Now let's take a look at everything we have done